 She has extensive experience representing trustees and other interested parties in various RMBS putback matters pending in state and federal courts.
 She has also represented targets of shareholder class actions arising from mergers and acquisitions.
 Blair has appeared frequently in the courts of New York and Delaware as well as other state and federal jurisdictions, and also has advised on international litigation and arbitration.
 Her previous engagements include white-collar defense, bankruptcy litigation, securities-related matters, and insurance and employment disputes.
 Blair is actively involved in HSG’s pro bono practice.
 Her pro bono engagements have included a Fourth Amendment appeal and obtaining documents from public school districts under a New Jersey public access law.

 Blair was recently named to the first-ever Euromoney Legal Media Group Rising Stars shortlist in the Best in Litigation: General Commercial category.
-She has also been recognized on Benchmark Litigation’s 2017 and 2018 Under 40 Hot List, and has been recognized as one of Super Lawyers’ Top Women Attorneys in the New York Metro Area and as a Rising Star.
-She was also named to Profiles in Diversity Journal's 2016 Women Worth Watching list.
+She has also been recognized on Benchmark Litigation’s 2017 and 2018 Under 40 Hot List, and as one of Super Lawyers’ Top Women Attorneys in the New York Metro Area and as a Rising Star.
+She was also named to Profiles in Diversity Journal’s 2016 Women Worth Watching list.

 Prior to joining Holwell Shuster & Goldberg, Blair was a litigation associate at Wachtell, Lipton, Rosen & Katz and clerked for the Honorable Judith Rogers of the United States Court of Appeals for the D.C.
 Circuit.